giulio-zhou/viz_conv_layers/README.md

 The purpose of these visualization scripts is to show how different parts of an image input contribute to the convolutional feature maps at each layer.
+For now, this is hardcoded to visualize [MobileNet-224](https://arxiv.org/pdf/1704.04861.pdf) but, in principle, any network that has convolutional feature maps could be visualized by declaring the layers in the same format as `mobilenet_layers`.

 Usage: `python viz.py [mode] [layer] [img_height] [img_width] [crop_x] [crop_y] [crop_w] [crop_y] [show_image] [video/img_path] [frame_no]`